nraptis/EncryptionTools/README.md

 ReverseCipher<br />
 Reverses the order of the data...
 Should only be used alongside other crypts.<br />

+ReverseMaskCipher<br />
+Performs ReverseCipher only on the bits which match the mask.<br />

 InvertCipher<br />
 Reverses the bits of the data...
 Should only be used alongside other crypts.<br />

+InvertMaskCipher<br />
+Performs InvertCipher only on the bits which match the mask.<br />

+MarshallCipher<br />
+Uses a mask to generate a large key from the bits matching the mask.<br />
+The key is applied to the bits which are opposite of the mask.<br />